kokic/slides/kodama-hypertext/main.typ

 We have actually come into contact with Forester or Kodama's _philosophy of solidification_ in many places, such as

-- Static analysis: For each item, display its _definition_ and _references_.
+- Static analysis: For each term, display its _definition_ and _references_.

 - Dependency analysis: For each module, calculate its' _"imports"_ and _"imported by"_.